hargoniX/bachelor/thesis/thesis.typ

 can use them or distribute them further to other tasks.
 This allows us to limit the number of things that a task can interact with to the bare minimum which reduces the attack surface drastically.
-The default set of user space programs and libraries that ships with L4.Fiasco is the L4 runtime environment or L4Re for short.
+The default set of user space programs and libraries that ships with L4.Fiasco is the @L4Re.
-In the following, we illustrate the three main L4Re interaction mechanisms used by our driver.
+In the following, we illustrate the three main @L4Re interaction mechanisms used by our driver.

 The most basic mechanism are so-called capabilities.
 A capability is in a sense